Nissan GT-R Insurance Rates

 Rates are averaged for all Nissan GT-R models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The next list is a brief summary of the primary concepts that were touched on above.
+The following is a condensed summary of the data touched on in this article.

-- Drivers age 20 and younger are expensive to insure, as much as $389 per month if the policy includes full coverage
+- Teens are expensive to insure, with premiums as much as $389 per month if full coverage is included

 Rate Tables and Charts